Cesar Rodriguez (pilot): Kosovo War

 During 1999's Operation Allied Force in Yugoslavia, Rodriguez was deployed as part of the NATO campaign against the Yugoslavs.
 On the first night of the campaign, March 24, 1999, several Yugoslav MiG-29s took off to resist the NATO air attacks.
 Two MiGs took off on the opening night from Nis Air Base.
 The first was downed by an AIM-120 AMRAAM missile strike from a Royal Netherlands Air Force F-16 Fighting Falcon fighter, while the second flown by Yugoslav pilot Major Ilijo Arizanov was engaged and shot down by an F-15 Eagle piloted by Rodriguez.
 The MiG-29s of the Yugoslav air force were suffering severe problems with their systems.
 Arizanov was having trouble getting his radar working when he was shot down by Rodriguez.
-This would be Rodriguez's final kill, making him the leading MiG-killer since the Vietnam War and tying him with two other USAF pilots for the most aerial victories since the Vietnam War.
+This would be Rodriguez's final kill, making him the leading MiG-killer since the Vietnam War and tying him with three other USAF pilots for the most aerial victories since the Vietnam War.

 After his combat service, Rodriguez continued to serve with the U.S. Air Force until November 30, 2006, when he retired with the rank of colonel.